 The dog show world offers an experience like no other, and the community is a tight-knit one.
 The collaborative effort between owners, handlers, groomers, trainers, breeders, and all of the furry companions is a very elite one.

-The most important take away is if you are going to go through all the work and expense, your pup (and you for that matter) should enjoy the experience, and be happy and healthy while participating.
+The most important take away is if you’re going to go through all the work and expense, your pup (and you for that matter) should enjoy the experience, and be happy and healthy while participating.

 Some dogs really enjoy the rigor and attention of showing.
 If your pup is having fun, performing on the show floor, then this can be a special way for you to be together.

-If the time and expense of showing your dog seems daunting to you, consider an amateur show to start.
+If the time and expense of showing your dog may seem daunting to you, consider an amateur show to start.
 You never know, your pet destiny may be for greatness!